gabsy/wateronmars/README.md

 # Wateronmars
-Wateronmars is a personal project built with React, designed for managing water consumption per apartment in a small condominium.
-The application provides a user-friendly interface to display water consumption readings by month for selected apartments.
+Wateronmars is a personal project built with React, designed for managing water consumption per apartment in my small condominium.
+The application provides a user-friendly interface to display water consumption readings by month for selected apartment.
-It is using authentication implemented with [Clerk](https://clerk.com), allowing only admin users to perform write actions such as adding apartments, adding readings, updating, or deleting records.
+It is using authentication implemented with [Clerk](https://clerk.com), allowing only admin user to perform write actions such as adding apartments, adding readings, updating, or deleting records.
 Regular users can only see, by default, their apartment data.

 <img width="1589" alt="CleanShot 2024-01-16 at 15 36 20@2x" src="https://github.com/gabsy/wateronmars/assets/871700/0615241e-f6ee-4198-9d47-65a432fcd4a1">